Topic: tech mikrotik prev next

 +-------------------+ +-------------------+

-.
+Create the SVLAN on plan.
 Under ‘Interfaces, VLAN’, create the new VLAN.

 Name the VLAN, set the VLAN ID, and select the router’s single bridge as the